 2. Financial Income

-Primarily, economic benefits have always been the main motivation behind cyber attacks.
-Since not many people have the technical knowledge to invade the system, the attackers hired to do this work are paid adequately.
+Primarily, economic benefits have always been the primary motivation behind cyber attacks.
+Since few people have the technical knowledge to invade the system, the attackers hired to do this work are paid adequately.

 Alternatively, they might execute it for themselves.
 People who launch attacks to steal sensitive data, including credit card details and social security numbers, may want to use such information to retrieve funds from individuals and organizations.